-Figure 1 in \cite{Kasper_2021.PSD.near.SUn.phrl} shows dominant velocity fluctuations in the low frequency energy containing part of the spectrum ($1/f$) in a sub-Alfv\'enic region.
+Figure 1 in \cite{Kasper_2021.PSD.near.SUn.phrl} shows the dominant velocity fluctuations in the low-frequency energy-containing part of the spectrum ($1/f$) in a sub-Alfv\'enic region.
 Additionally, \cite{bowen_2020.parker.probe.sheat.residual} observed localized patches with \Eresidual\ > 0 in a sheath in the inner heliosphere within 0.5 a.u. of the Sun.
-These observational constraints are consistent with the properties of our kinetically-driven simulations.
+These observational constraints are consistent with the properties of our kinetically driven simulations.
 Based on our results, we expect weak alignment between velocity and magnetic fluctuations in these regions.

 Slow wind streams generally have weaker alignment than fast winds. \cite{shi_2021.Alfvenic.nonAlfvenic.slow.fast.winds} found significant scatter in wind properties, even among streams with comparable propagation speeds.
 Differences in the injected modes that generated these events could explain the variety in wind-stream properties.
 For the slow-wind dynamics, our simulations indicate positive residual energy with a $\beta$-dependent scaling (Fig.~\ref{fig:er_cascade}).